taocpp/json/doc/Value-Class.md

 ## Uniform Initialization

-As Value has a constructor and assignment operator taking an initializer list, uniform initialization and assignment are not as uniform as one might think.
-There are a few pitfalls, often related to empty objects or "simple" values.
+As Value has a constructor and assignment operator taking an initializer list, it assigns a special meaning to the use of curly brackets.
+This has consequences wrt the so called "uniform initialization".
+Normally, uniform initialization for most users means that you "always" use curly brackets instead of round brackets when you want to construct an object.
+As curly brackets for Values are use to denote a JSON object they should not be confused with or blindly replace round brackets.

+### `empty_object`

+**Guideline:** Always use `tao::json::empty_object` instead of `{}` when you want an empty JSON object.

-As a guideline, always use `tao::json::empty_object` instead of `{}`.
-The latter will use the default constructor in several important cases and thereby create an uninitialized value, e.g. a Value with the type `type::UNINITIALIZED`.
+The curly brackets are the default constructor in several important cases and thereby create an uninitialized value, e.g. a Value with the type `type::UNINITIALIZED`.

 The following lines behave as expected:

 ```c++
 tao::json::value v( tao::json::empty_object );
 tao::json::value v = tao::json::empty_object;

 auto v = tao::json::value( tao::json::empty_object );

 v = tao::json::empty_object;
 v = { { "foo", tao::json::empty_object } };
 ```

-The following versions using `{}` will yield a few surprises:
+The following lines using `{}` will yield a few surprises:

 ```c++
 tao::json::value v{}; // default ctor, not initializer_list ctor
 tao::json::value v = {}; // default ctor, not initializer_list ctor

 tao::json::value v( {} ); // initializer_list ctor, does create an empty object

 v = {}; // assign a default-constructed value
 v = { { "foo", {} } }; // object with one member, key "foo" and an uninitialized value
 ```